neomutt/neomutt.github.io/_dev/docs-rebuild.md

 ## The future

-Mutt's re-use strategy means that if you fix one piece of documentation, then it will be replicated into all the forms of documentation.
+Mutt's reuse strategy means that if you fix one piece of documentation, then it will be replicated into all the forms of documentation.
 But, it means you need to know where the source is.
 This is preventing users from helping us.